-SEMESTER: III COURSE CODE: CZEM 6108 COURSE TITLE: RESEARCH PROJECT NO. OF CREDITS: 9 PREREQUISITES: NONE SYLLABUS: INDICATIVE SYLLABUS
+COURSE TITLE: RESEARCH PROJECT

+SYLLABUS: INDICATIVE SYLLABUS

-The material covered will be a reflection of the student's own requirements.
+The material covered will reflect the student's own requirements.
 In general, all projects will demand: - problem identification and definition of objectives; - planning and execution within time and cost constraints; - information search and its interpretation; - evaluation resulting in the making of conclusions.